jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Using the Guide
+## Consistency
+While there are many ways to style SQL code, the number one rule, regardless ofstyle choice, is to remain consistent.
+Switching styles throughout a query decreases readability.
+## Markdown Reader
 The Readability Style Guide is perfectly usable from within Github, however, opening the markdown document in a markdown editor such as Visual Studio Code will allow you to see highlighted sections of SQL that further assists understanding the definition of each style.

 _Example from Visual Studio Code:_

 ![Highlighted SQL Example](/images/HighlightingExample.png)

+## Further Discussion Sections
+In cases where the choice of the style is very debatable, an additional section is included to further explain the reasoning for the choice of the style.
+These explanations are placed in a drop down section as they are not essential to the style guide, but included for the curious reader.
 # SQL Keywords
 Capitalizing SQL keywords allows for easier comprehension by the reader by differentiating it from other SQL that often will be in CamelCase.
 Additionally, code editors will often offer SQL syntax highlighting which further assists in comprehension by coloring SQL keywords.
 ## <span style="color: green">A. Good</span>